-- Captures key considerations that differentiate projects. - Consolidates criteria where appropriate. - Removes criteria that would pose a fatal flaw if not met. - Removes criteria that did not need to stand alone (e.g. ,different types of costs). - Integrates input from the Water Team, Community, Stakeholder Group, and Board of Public Utilities.
+- 1. Captures key considerations that differentiate projects. - 2.
+Consolidates criteria where appropriate. - 3.
+Removes criteria that would pose a fatal flaw if not met. - 4.
+Removes criteria that did not need to stand alone. - 5.
+Integrates input from Water Team, Community, and Stakeholder Group.